hover and click over individual sculpture photographs to enlarge

 These cars are rare…..just four made.
-They are exceeding valuable, with one price guide listing the “high” value at $34,000,000.
+They are exceeding valuable, with one older price guide listing the “high” value at $34,000,000.
 They are beautiful to see in blood-red hues and to hear their 4 liter V12s scream.
 In Ford’s backyard, the P4s finished three abreast at the Daytona 24 hours, taking all of the podium spots.
 It almost makes one forget the cars didn’t achieve the key aim of their existence — to win LeMans, (Ford’s J-car did).

 Post WWII to 1962, front-engine cars ruled at LeMans.
 In this period at Circuit de la Sarthe Ferrari was victorious six times, and Jaguar five times.
 Formula One race cars rapidly transitioned to mid-engine in 1958-1960, typically Ferrari being a late adapter.
 LeMans prototypes transitioned to mid-engine designs more slowly, Ferrari in 1963.
 Ferrari would win LeMans three times in the post-1962 mid-engine era…… equalled by both Peugeot and Matra, and shaded by Ford (4), Porsche (18), and Audi (13).